Congratulations on your engagement! Did he surprise you? Did you see it coming? Does it even matter… You’re engaged!

 You have your vision set.
 Next step is to start moving it into reality which hopefully is a possibility.
 Now, anything is possible so the reality becomes whether or not your budget accommodates what you want and how flexible you’re willing to be.

 It’s time to start reaching out to potential vendors to understand what makes them unique and whether they would be a good fit for you.
-Keep in mind, the planning process is on average 12-18 months so you really want to make sure you like the vendors you’re hiring because they’ll be around for awhile.
-They’re also a mecca of knowledge.
+Keep in mind, the planning process is on average 8-12 months so you really want to make sure you like the vendors you’re hiring because they’ll be around for awhile and their expertises should be an asset to ease your stress if chosen wisely.
+Local vendors are also a mecca of knowledge.
 The good vendors have been working with couples for years and often have 100’s of events under their belts.
 Pick their brains and ask as many questions as you can.
 The more knowledge you have, the more relaxed you’ll feel.
 It’s a little like magic.

 Set a budget